Kevin Boyle (basketball): Northern Iowa and banking career

 While in Switzerland, Boyle wanted to work with Eldon Miller at the University of Northern Iowa as part of the Northern Iowa Panthers.
 Boyle had previously turned down an offer to play college basketball for Miller at Ohio State University.
 In 1986, Boyle joined Northern Iowa as an assistant basketball coach.
 He also worked in college recruiting during his coaching tenure at Northern Iowa.
 Boyle remained in his coaching position until 1998 when he went to Reinbeck, Iowa to work for Lincoln Savings Bank.
 While at Northern Iowa, Boyle was a candidate to become the head coach of their men's basketball team in 1998 after Miller stepped down from the position.

 Boyle was an insurance agent for Lincoln Savings when he also started working as a color commentator on the radio during basketball games for Northern Iowa in 2001.
 Leading up to the 2020s, Boyle continued working at Lincoln Savings as their vice president of commercial insurance while also continuing his radio commentating position with Northern Iowa.
-In 2022, Boyle stated he would end his radio position with Northern Iowa when the season ended.
+In 2022, Boyle announced he would end his radio position with Northern Iowa when the season ended.

 Honors and personal life

 Boyle was called a "bionic man" by Norm Sloan, who coached the North Carolina State basketball team, during a tournament held the NCAA in 1980.
-In 1981, Boyle was the USA Basketball Male Athlete of the Year.
+In 1981, Boyle was the USA Basketball Male Athlete of the Year as part of the United States Olympic Committee.
+At the time, he was one of the U.S. Amateur Athletes of the Year.
 After Boyle completed his time at Iowa, Boyle received an athletic scholarship from the university in 1982.
 In 2018, Boyle was named into a Hall of Fame by the Illinois Basketball Coaches Association.
 Boyle married during the 1980s.